eitco/typescript-maven-plugin/README.md

 ## generate-sources

 In this phase first the `install-node-and-npm` goal from the [frontend maven plugin](https://github.com/eirslett/frontend-maven-plugin) is called.
-THis will install node and npm in the configured versions.
+This will install node and npm in the configured versions.
 No need to install it by yourself.
 After that this plugins `npm-install` goal is called which basically executes `npm install`

 > 📘 Maven users, note that `npm install` is not like `mvn install`.
 It simply installs the projects dependencies, not